crytic/building-secure-contracts/program-analysis/manticore/adding-constraints.md

 - Operators.ULT (unsigned lower than),
 - Operators.ULE (unsigned lower than or equal to).

-To import the module use the following:
+To import the module, use the following:

 ```python3
 from manticore.core.smtlib import Operators
 ```

-`Operators.CONCAT` is used to concatenate an array to a value.
-For example, the return_data of a transaction needs to be changed to a value to be checked against another value:
+`Operators.CONCAT` can be used to concatenate an array to a value.
+For instance, the return_data of a transaction needs to be converted to a value before checking it against another value:

 ```python3
 last_return = Operators.CONCAT(256, *last_return)